voodooattack/e2d/readme.md

 ```

-Listening to the event is optional, simply use `r.mouseData` to acquire current mouse information.
+Listening to the event is optional, use `r.mouseData` to get the mouse position.

 __key__